-*values are rounded to reflect the significant figures of each respective pollutant
+*Values are rounded to reflect the significant figures of each respective pollutant

-An average hardness of San Diego Creek was selected to calculate the criteria for translating each pollutant into a numeric action level (NAL) in the San Diego Toxics TMDL because it is not feasible or practical to require Responsible Dischargers to collect the ambient hardness of the receiving water body in concurrence with each monitoring sample.
+An average hardness of San Diego Creek was selected to calculate the criteria for translating each pollutant into a numeric action level in the San Diego Toxics TMDL because it is not feasible or practical to require Responsible Dischargers to collect the ambient hardness of the receiving water body in concurrence with each monitoring sample.

-The Revised Organochlorine Compounds TMDL assigns mass-based WLAs for total DDT and toxaphene on an annual basis to Responsible Dischargers in the San Diego Creek watershed, shown in Table 76 below.
+The Revised Organochlorine Compounds TMDL assigns mass-based waste load allocations for total DDT and toxaphene on an annual basis to Responsible Dischargers in the San Diego Creek watershed, shown in Table 76 below.
 Requiring Responsible Dischargers to calculate the construction site’s specific mass loading of a pollutant(s) would be impractical, costly, and not aligned with the requirements of this General Permit.
 However, as mentioned in the source analysis, most organochlorine compound loadings in this watershed are in the form of fine sediment transported through erosion.
 The TMDL’s implementation plan intends to use source control to reduce the loading of organochlorine compounds into the watershed, which is aligned with the requirements of this General Permit.
 Therefore, the following will address this TMDL:

 a) Comply with the site-specific erosion and sediment controls, and post-construction requirements in this General Permit.